 Even though I believe you are to have the upper hand, he can be a nuisance later on.
 There are many Yasuo mains and he has a high pick percentage, yet a good Yasuo is hard to find nowadays.
 Trade-wise, you should start the trade with Focused Resolve, as it often baits out his Wind Wall, but it does not stop you from snaring him, as your Focused Resolve is not a projectile.
-Without the windwall, it is easy to poke him out with autoattacks and your Inner Flame.
+Without the wind wall, it is easy to poke him out with autoattacks and your Inner Flame.
 Beware of the enemy jungler though, as he might want to help Yasuo get fed.
 Do not underestimate his scaling, as your damage falls off.
-Get Ninja Tabi to reduce his damage output against you and Randuin's Omen to make his critical hits hurt less.
+Get Ninja Tabi to reduce his damage output against you and Randuin's Omen or Frozen Heart to make his attacks hits hurt less.

-Swain depends heavily on his skillshots (and soul fragments) and you are mobile enough to not only dodge them, but also counterattack and win trades.
+Swain depends heavily on his skillshots (and soul fragments) and you are mobile enough to not only dodge them but also counterattack and win trades.

 The thing with this big guy is that most of his power comes from prolonged fights, where he can make use of his passive.
-Even if getting crushed in lane, he can get it back with just a little bit of underestimating in team fights.
-With that said, your laning phase and team fights should be focused on making him hurt less by zoning, kiting and making sure he does not get to you and your team for free.
+Even if getting crushed in the lane, he can get it back with just a little bit of underestimating in team fights.
+With that said, your laning phase and team fights should be focused on making him hurt less by zoning, kiting, and making sure he does not get to you and your team for free.
 Everything comes to your positioning.
 Whenever he wastes his Apprehend (which has a huge cooldown), poke him down.
 Also, stacking health items works well against his true damage from Noxian Guillotine.

 //10th November 2017